-Three vehicle launches took place from SNI during 2009, as described in Chapter 1.
-Table 2.1 lists the launch dates, times, and vehicles.
-Table 2.2 lists the acoustic monitoring locations.
-Maps of the launch azimuths and monitoring locations for each launch can be found in Chapter 3 (Fig. 3.1).
+Four vehicle launches took place from SNI during June 2009-June 2010, as described in Chapter 1.
+Table 2.1 lists the launch dates, vehicles, and acoustic monitoring locations.
+Maps of the launch azimuths and monitoring locations can be found in Chapter 3 (Fig. 3.1).

-The acoustic measurement program during 2009 was consistent in approach and methodology with that used during the preceding years (Holst et al. 2008).
+The acoustic measurement program for the monitoring period was consistent in approach and methodology with that used during the preceding years (Holst et al. 2008).
 Recordings of the sounds of each vehicle, as well as background sounds, were attempted at up to four sites on the island during each vehicle flight.
 ATARs, described below, were developed for this purpose by the Navy's acoustical contractor, Greeneridge Sciences Inc. (Greeneridge) of Santa Barbara, California.
 The ATARs were used to record the launch sounds at places and times where launch safety considerations required that no operator could be present during launches.
-Of the 10 possible recordings during the present monitoring period, 9 recordings were obtained and analyzed; for the other attempted recording, the event was not captured by the ATAR (Table 2.1).
+Of the 14 possible recordings during the 2009-2010 monitoring period, 12 recordings were obtained and analyzed; for the other attempted recordings, the event was not captured by the ATAR (Table 2.1).